weiyanminoo/tp/docs/DeveloperGuide.md

 1. User attempts an action that requires confirmation (e.g., adding a duplicate contact)
 2. EasyWeds shows a warning message requiring confirmation
-3. User confirms the action by inputting 'y'
+3. User confirms the action
 4. EasyWeds performs the requested action

     Use case ends.